 5. Avoid overindulging

 It’s a good idea to be selective with your festive treats and try not to overindulge.
 Of course, we are not telling you to say no to everything.
 It's Christmas time, you deserve a treat!
 But perhaps limit this to your favourite pudding and one or two special Christmas snacks.
 Your body will thank you for not going overboard.

 6. Drink alcohol in moderation

 It is very easy to forget how many calories are in alcohol.
 So have a drink if you fancy one, just don’t go crazy for the whole festive period.
 So be strategic and choose your days wisely.
 It will make the world of difference.

 Whether outside or in the living room, Christmas can be a good time to try some short but intense workouts.
 If you are out running, try some intervals instead of a long steady run.
 If in the house, you could try a HIIT session – there are plenty of good ideas online or make it up yourself!
 A short, intense workout can be surprisingly effective.

 8. Keep drinking water

-It is easy to forget to drink water over Christmas – especially when it is cold.
+It is easy to forget to drink water over Christmas – especially when it is cold (which actually reduces your body's ability to feel thirst).
 Make sure you stay hydrated and if you are drinking alcohol, you should aim to include some glasses of water as well.
 This will make you feel better generally, as well as helping with those pesky hangovers!